--Malaysia produces only 15 feature films, but between 300 and 400 television dramas and serials every year.
+- Malaysia produces only about 15 feature films, but between 300 and 400 television dramas and serials every year.

 A final word

-From ancient rainforests in well-managed nature reserves to pristine white-sand beaches, from the glamour of Kuala Lumpur to the gastronomic delights of Pengang, a holiday in Malaysia is sure to delight all comers.
+From ancient rainforests in well-managed nature reserves to pristine beaches, and from the glamour of Kuala Lumpur to the gastronomic delights of Pengang, a holiday in Malaysia is sure to be spectacular.